evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Tesla Cybertruck Cyberbeast.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Tesla Cybertruck Cyberbeast, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 355 mm, and the rear discs are 355 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 355 mm, while the rear discs are 355 mm.

 ### Regenerative Braking